lobolab/mergem/README.md

 mergem
 ======
-mergem is a python package for the Unification of Cobra Reconstructions and genome-scale metabolic models.
+mergem is a python package for merging genome-scale metabolic models.
 The package can be used as a command-line tool or can be imported within a python script.

 ------